rust-lang/rust/text/0000-nested-method-calls.md

   as the `v[0].push_str(&format!("{}", v.len()));` example.
 In that case, a simple desugaring can be used to show why the compiler rejects this code -- in particular, a comparison with the errorneous examples may be helpful.
-A keen observer may not the contrast with `vec.push(vec.len())`, but such an observer can be referred to the reference. =)
+A keen observer may note the contrast with `vec.push(vec.len())`, but such an observer can be referred to the reference. =)
 - One interesting point that came up in discussing this example is